 “Seven of us met with our legislator, had a good conversation, and a week later we learned he had signed onto the bill as a co-sponsor,” John recalls.
 “So we thought, OK, let’s keep going.”

-Together, John and his fellow advocates formed a local nonprofit advocacy group, Western Massachusetts Death with Dignity, and, John says, “we are organizing community events throughout central and western Massachusetts as well as accompanying constituents who are death with dignity supporters at meetings with their legislators to discuss the issue with them.”
+Together, John and his fellow advocates formed a local advocacy group, Western Massachusetts Death with Dignity, and, John says, “we are organizing community events throughout central and western Massachusetts as well as accompanying constituents who are death with dignity supporters at meetings with their legislators to discuss the issue with them.”

 The organization’s recent accomplishments include persuading the Northampton and Amherst City Councils to pass resolutions supporting the End of Life Options Act; holding a press conference with prospective legislative candidates pledging to support the bill if elected; and hosting public forums featuring a physician as one of the speakers who supports death with dignity.